Bachelor's Programme in Business and Economics

 Major in Financial Economics:

-You can choose to study at the School of Business, Economics and Law or to study abroad.
-If you study at the School of Business, Economics, and Law, you will study 30 credits at the advanced level in financial economics(to be announced in English)
+You may choose to continue your studies at the School of Business or to study abroad.
+If you remain at the School of Business, you will take a pre-designed course package of 30 ECTS credits at advanced level in financial economics.

 Semester 6